Sustainability and Climate Risk (SCR®)

 These readings are required as part of a comprehensive SCR study plan.
-An understanding of this material is needed, in addition to the chapters appearing in the SCR Certificate book.
-Unless labeled as “Optional”, this material will be covered on the SCR Exam.
+All material will be covered on the SCR Exam, in addition to the chapters appearing in the SCR Certificate book.

 Chapter 1.
 Foundations of Climate Change: What Is Climate Change?